 Held: Monday through Sunday, generally 11 a.m. to 3 p.m., or sometimes at 1:00 p.m.

 Meeting point: The Tourism Information Office on Puebla’s main zocalo

 Description: There’s so much more to Poblano food than mole.
 On this walking tour, we’ll explore some of Puebla’s best-known snacks, including tacos árabes, pelonas and — of course — the glorious, stacked-high cemita, pictured at right.
 We’ll wrap up with a taste of a local artisan liqueur.
 This tour also includes a 45-minute visit to a local market and can be adapted for vegetarians.

 Price includes tastes of six to seven foods, one bottle of water and the artisan liqueur mentioned on the itinerary.

 - $85 USD per person for 2 people, with discounted rates for groups of 3 to 6.

 - We can accommodate solo travelers on their own tour for $125 USD.
 Please email us if you are traveling alone, or if you would like to join an existing group.

 - Private tours cost an additional $10 USD per person.
-Please email us if you would like to book a private tour.
 Private means we close off bookings to the public; otherwise we may create a group of up to 6 people.

-Before you book either of these tours, read our Terms and Conditions first.
+Before you book this tour, read our Terms and Conditions first.